Amitaia/Shabbat-Times/README.md

 1. Change the platform configuration, working with full ASYNC.
 Thanks to Tomer Figenblat for Helps.
 2. Adding a database date save date, allows you to restore the database base instantly regardless of web.

+Updates 03.06.2019
+1. Fix havdala time where is a yom tov in motchei shabbat.

 ## Guide How to use it